The Two Types Of Fire Resistant Materials You Should Know About

 Some fabrics, cotton blends, in particular, lose their protective qualities over time, even proper laundering and care.

 There is no way to determine whether or not the flame-resistant capabilities have diminished upon visual contact

 There are different types of fire retardant materials.
 Chemically treated fire-retardant materials are chemically treated in such a way that allows for slow-burning.

 Inherently Fire Retardant materials have chemicals within the fabric that resist flames.
 The type of fire retardant material that one uses depends on the application.
 Just as there are advantages to using either material, there are disadvantages as well.

-Reef Industries, Inc. offers numerous fire retardant materials to meet environmental compliance or safety requirements for critical equipment and work areas.
-From lightweight to heavy-duty products, Reef Industries can meet your requirements with a fire-retardant cover material specifically tailored to your application.
-All fire retardant covers are fire rated and pass NFPA 701 Large Scale "Standard Methods of Fire Tests for Flame-Resistant Textiles and Films," and most have Class I / Class A Flame Spread rating per UBC-42 and ASTM E-84.
+Reef Industries, Inc. offers numerous fire retardant materials to meet critical equipment and work areas' environmental compliance or safety requirements.
+Reef Industries can meet your requirements from lightweight to heavy-duty products with a fire-retardant cover material specifically tailored to your application.
+All fire retardant covers are fire rated and pass NFPA 701 Large Scale "Standard Methods of Fire Tests for Flame-Resistant Textiles and Films," Most have Class I / Class A Flame Spread rating per UBC-42 and ASTM E-84.